-Bonding Leave (birth of a baby or the adoption/placement of a child younger than 18 years of age).
-Supplementation for bonding leave is restricted for up to 12 consecutive weeks immediately following birth and paternal leave.
+Bonding Leave (birth of a baby or the adoption/placement of a child younger than 18 years of age) - Supplementation for bonding leave is restricted for up to 12 consecutive weeks immediately following birth and paternal leave.

-- During the bonding supplementation period, employees may not: - Work in operations. - Move work back days into the supplementation period. - Do trades within the supplementation period. - Once the employee returns to operational work, the supplementation period ends. - Employees may attend meetings and non-operational activities. - Employees may choose to use, partially use, or not use supplementation. - Supplementation does not affect an employee's right to take PFML bonding leave as state law allows. - Employees with a WA-ESD-approved bonding event that occurred before the ratification of the 2025 contract may continue to use PFML bonding supplementation in accordance with the PFML MOU dated March 1, 2023.
+- a.
+During the bonding supplementation period employees may not: - a.
+Work in operations. - b.
+Move work back days into supplementation period. - c.
+Do trades within supplementation period. - b.
+Once the employee returns to operational work, the supplementation period ends. - c.
+The employee may attend meetings and non-operational activities. - d.
+Employees may choose to use, partially use, or not use supplementation. - e.
+Supplementation does not affect an employee's right to take PFML bonding leave as state law allows. - f.
+Employees with a WA-ESD approved bonding event that occurred before the ratification of the 2025 contract may continue to use PFML bonding supplementation in accordance with the PFML MOU dated March 1, 2023.